isomorphic-software/smartclient-docs/classes/Operators.md

 ## Class: Operators

 ### Description
-The Operators class provides a collection of class-level properties that can be used to modify the descriptions associated with the logical [Operator](../reference.md#object-operator)s used in [AdvancedCriteria](../reference.md#object-advancedcriteria).
+The Operators class provides a collection of class-level properties that can be used to modify the descriptions associated with the logical [Operator](../reference_2.md#object-operator)s used in [AdvancedCriteria](../reference.md#object-advancedcriteria).
 This is primarily intended for internationalization.

 To add or override an operator's description, use Operators.[addClassProperties()](Class.md#classmethod-classaddclassproperties).
 For example:

 `Operators.addClassProperties({lessOrEqualTitle: "Less than or equal to"});`

+---
+## ClassAttr: Operators.notNullTitle

+### Description
+Title for the "notNull" operator

+### Groups

+- i18nMessages

+**Flags**: IR

 ---
 ## ClassAttr: Operators.isNullTitle